turingschool/front-end-curriculum/projects/travel-tracker.md

 <section class="note">
 ### Note!

 If you haven't already, focus on accessibility at this point.
-Before moving to iteration 3, please **create a branch and push it up to GH** so instructors can run *Lighthouse* and check your dashboard for it's accessibility audit.
+Before moving to iteration 3, please **create a branch and push it up to GH** so *Lighthouse* can be ran to check your dashboard for the accessibility audit.
+Since Lighthouse refreshes the page, we need this code on a separate branch to test the accessibility of your dashboard instead of your log in page.
 </section>

 ### 3. Login